cicada-lang/inet-cute/docs/articles/a-syntax-for-the-terms-of-linear-logic.md

 By syntax, I mean expression implemented by syntax tree, not graph (if we use graph, we can draw interaction nets directly).

-And I use "syntax" as a countable noun syntaxes

 # TODO V.S.
 The Linear Abstract Machine

 # TODO Cut rule